KylerBesher/commander_league/site/content/rules/_index.md

           - header: 'Prize Support Availability'
             body: |
               Prize support will be made available on the **first Friday** of the following month.
 However, if the last day of the month happens to be a Friday, prize support will instead be available on that Saturday.

-          - header: 'Prize Breakdown'
-            body: |
-              Prize breakdowns are determined based on the number of entries.
-Our aim is to reward excellence and strategic acumen.
-Thus, the **top 4 players** will be the recipients of our league's prize support.
-Be sure to check out the standings page to see the current prize payouts.
 ---